Cwarburg/Enron-network-analysis/index.md

 ## Sentiment Analysis Over Time

+In the network analysis phase, we computed betweenness centrality for every employee (node) in the Enron executive‐email graph.
+For this natural language processing part of the analysis we focus on the **10 highest betweenness** individuals.
+We call these individuals our **top hubs**.
+By focusing only on the top hubs, we focus on the most strategic information brokers.
+Tracking sentiment on Enron's key decision makers and gatekeepers outgoing mail only, filtering out background noise of the entire employee base.

 <figure class="network-visualization">
   <img src="images/sentiment_over_time.png" alt="Average sentiment of top hubs over time" style="max-width: 100%; height: auto;">
   <figcaption>Figure 8.
 Average monthly sentiment polarity for top betweenness hubs (Dec 1999–Apr 2002).</figcaption>